Auckland Regional Public Health Service

 Rheumatic fever rates are particularly high among Māori and Pacific children, especially those aged 4–19 years.

-People who have a throat infection called strep throat can go on to develop rheumatic fever.
+Rheumatic fever usually starts with a sore throat that is known as ‘strep throat’.
+This sore throat can be treated with antibiotics so it doesn’t go on to become rheumatic fever.
 Strep throat is spread by sneezing and coughing.

 If your child has strep throat, it is important that they:

-Rheumatic fever usually starts one-to-five weeks after your child has had a strep throat.
+Rheumatic fever usually starts one-to-five weeks after your child has had strep throat.

 See your doctor if you or someone in your family or whānau has a sore throat for more than a few days.
-All sore throats in Māori and Pacific children and young people (aged 4-19 years) need to be checked.
+All sore throats in Māori and Pacific children and young people (aged four to 19 years old) need to be checked.

 If your child has strep throat, they’ll be given oral antibiotics or a penicillin injection to clear up the infection.